Cheng-K/FoodNet/README.md

    ```
    conda activate PY38-TF28
    ```
-6. Navigate to _Food Datasets_ subdirectory and follow the instructions from each READMEs in each further subdirectory to get the required datasets.
+6. Navigate to _Food Datasets_ subdirectory and follow the instructions from each READMEs in each further subdirectory to set up the required datasets.

 7. _(Optional)_ Set up GPU by installing [CUDA Toolkit 11.2](https://developer.nvidia.com/cuda-toolkit-archive) and [cuDNN SDK 8.1.0](https://developer.nvidia.com/cudnn) or follow [the TensorFlow guide](https://www.tensorflow.org/install/pip).